Third-party IdP SSO integration

 The prerequisites to using JIT provisioning for third-party IdP SSO are:

-You must have SSO to enable this function.
-Configure the SSO connection and settings for the IdP and toggle on Enable Single Sign-On via SAML in KaseyaOne — refer to Set up third-party IdP integrations using SAML 2.0 for KaseyaOne.
+- You must have SSO to enable this function.
+Configure the SSO connection and settings for the IdP and toggle on Enable Single Sign-On via SAML in KaseyaOne.
+Refer to Setting up a third-party IdP SSO integration for KaseyaOne.

-Pre-configure the user role and groups before switching on this feature.
+- Preconfigure the user role and groups before turning on this feature.

 To configure Enable Automatic User Creation for third-party IdP SSO in KaseyaOne: